Heroes of Might & Magic: Olden Era: Best Faction Laws Guide

 Temple

 Temple is best served by discipline.
-Open with recruitment growth, follow with the daily resources that unlock your important structures, and only then start spending on laws that sharpen your hero or top-end army.
-Current discussion around Temple-specific standouts is thinner than for Grove or Schism, so the practical Temple plan is simple: do not get distracted.
-Temple gains more from a stable growth-and-economy curve than from chasing niche early bonuses.
+Open with recruitment growth, follow with the daily resources that unlock your important structures, and only then spend on laws that sharpen your hero or top-end army.
+Temple gains more from a steady growth-and-economy curve than from chasing niche early bonuses, so the plan is simple: do not get distracted.

 Dungeon

-Dungeon’s overall roster quality makes growth laws feel even better.
-Public faction discussion has praised the faction’s strong unit curve, so every law that increases weekly access to those units is doing double work.
-In other words, if your faction is already good at converting unit quality into battlefield wins, then recruitment growth becomes even more valuable, not less.
-For Dungeon, prioritize growth first, rare-resource sustain second, and leave hero-side luxuries for later.
+Dungeon’s roster quality makes growth laws feel even better.
+The stronger your unit curve, the more every law that increases weekly access to those units is doing double work.
+Prioritize growth first, rare-resource sustain second, and leave hero-side luxuries for later.

-There is a real mid-to-late game pivot here.
-Recruitment growth is the best early investment, but it is not the only investment forever.
-Once your important dwellings are upgraded, your economy is stable, and you are no longer struggling to fill weekly recruitment, that is the point to move into right-side Army Laws and elite creature enhancers.
-Tier 5 and Tier 6 support matters much more once you actually have those units in meaningful numbers.
+There is a real mid-to-late pivot.
+Recruitment growth is the best early investment, but not the only one forever.
+Once your important dwellings are upgraded, your economy is stable, and you are no longer struggling to fill weekly recruitment, move into the right-side Army Laws and elite creature enhancers.
+Tier 5 and Tier 6 support matters far more once you actually field those units in numbers.

-A good rule is this: if you are still saying “I wish I had more total units,” buy more growth.
-If you are instead saying “my elite stack exists, but it is not converting fights hard enough,” start buying the premium combat upgrades.
+A simple rule: if you are still thinking “I wish I had more total units,” buy more growth.
+If you are thinking “my elite stack exists but it is not converting fights hard enough,” start buying the premium combat upgrades.
+Getting that timing right is easier when your opening strategy already set up a clean economy.

 • Buying hero buffs too early.
-They feel active and satisfying, but they usually lag behind creature growth in actual map impact.
+They feel active and satisfying, but they lag behind creature growth in real map impact.

 • Taking instant resources with no build target.
-If the payout is not unlocking something immediately important, passive income is usually better.
+If the payout does not unlock something immediately important, passive income is better.

-• Pivoting to late-game creature buffs before your town can support them.
-Elite bonuses are wasted if your elite stacks are still tiny.
+• Pivoting to elite creature buffs before your town can support them.
+Tier 5–6 bonuses are wasted when those stacks are still tiny.

-• Forgetting that laws are part of your faction strategy, not a side menu.
-The law tree should match your map pace and town plan.
+• Treating laws as a side menu.
+The law tree should match your map pace and town plan, not run on autopilot.

 Advertisement